molily/molily.de/_posts/2020-11-21-testing-angular.md

 cy.byTestId('full-photo').should('contain', SEARCH_TERM);
 ```

+<aside class="margin-note">Contain vs. have&nbsp;text</aside>

-The `contain` assertion checks the text content of the found element.
+The `contain` assertion checks whether the given string is somewhere in the element’s text content.
+(In contrast, the `have.text` assertion checks whether the content equals the given string.
+It does not allow additional content.)

 Next, we check that a title and tags are present and not empty.